 Note: There are two versions for worksheet 7, one with energy pie charts and one with energy bar charts.
 Use the version depending on the path you took, or you can allow students to use the representation they prefer.

-Worksheet 7 asks students to analyze and reflect on their engineering project experience by constructing System Schemas, identifying energy storage modes, and constructing energy pie charts for the prototypes they built.
+Worksheet 7 asks students to analyze and reflect on their engineering project experience by constructing System Schemas, identifying energy storage modes, and constructing energy pie charts and state diagrams for the prototypes they built.
 They are also asked in question 3 to reflect on the essential tasks of the engineering design project during this first iteration.
 Teachers are encouraged to go back to these reflective questions as students revisit this engineering project at the end of later units in the Modeling Physical Science curriculum.

 16. Worksheet 8 (Optional): Extra Practice with Energy Storage.